Moving house can be stressful for your pet, as well as you.

 If you’re not moving far and you know the new owners of your old home it might be worth having a chat with them to let them know your pet could turn up unannounced, and work out what to do if that happens.
 It’s always best to collect them yourself if this happens.

-Cats are more likely to roam than dogs – it’s the way they’re programmed – so keep them indoors for at least the first 24 hours, feed them before you let them out for the first time and use pheromone sprays to keep them calm if needed.
+Cats are more likely to roam than dogs, so keep them indoors for at least the first 24 hours, feed them before you let them out for the first time and use pheromone sprays to keep them calm if needed.

 If you have any particular concerns or specialist needs it’s worth talking to your vet or an animal charity like Blue Cross for reassurance, tips and advice.